p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ![](Images/mjv2-3.png)

-1. Enter the azure credentails to from environment deatils page if necessary and click on **Continue**.
+1. Enter the azure credentails to signin from environment deatils page if necessary and click on **Continue**.

    ![](Images/azure1.png)